Tsuruga, Fukui: History

 The city expanded on January 15, 1955 by annexing the neighboring villages of Arachi, Awano, Togo, Nakago and Higashiura.

 Government

 Tsuruga has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 26 members.

 Economy

-Tsuruga has a very healthy mixed economy focused on providing services to the Wakasa region, and also features a container port, a bulk terminal, a coal-fired power plant, two textile mills, a large furniture factory, a playground equipment manufacturer, and a Panasonic (Matsushita) facility.
+Tsuruga has a healthy mixed economy focused on providing services to the Wakasa region.
+It features a container port, a bulk terminal, a coal-fired power plant, two textile mills, a large furniture factory, a playground equipment manufacturer, and a Panasonic (Matsushita) facility.
 Education and energy research also drive the economy.

 Tsuruga is also known for its two nuclear power facilities - the Monju demonstration nuclear plant and the Tsuruga Nuclear Power Plant.

 Education

 Tsuruga has 13 public elementary schools and five middle schools operated by the city government, and two public high schools operated by the Fukui Prefectural Board of Education.
 There is also one private high school and one private middle/high school.
 Tsuruga Nursing University is also located in the city.